isabella232/OnePoint-Global-MySurveys-App-Android/README.md

 3) Clone URL buttonIn the Clone with HTTPs section, click  to copy the clone URL for the repository.
 4) Extract the ZIP file and import the project in Android Studio.

+## Intialization
+1)Place your admin username , admin sharedkey and the appversion in the sdkInitialize() method of the RootActivity class.

+2)Also generate a AES-256 Encryption and place it in the app/build.gradle file under the AES_KEY as shown below.
+  <u>buildConfigField "String", "AES_KEY", '"Enter the key for the AES-256 Encryption"'</u>
+  The above encryption key is used for encrypting the senstive data in the sharedpreferences and db.

 ## User Interfaces
 ### LogIn Page
 This is the login screen of MySurveys app.
 Once you got the username and password ,you can login to app and can take the surveys assigned to you.